alexbaucom17/baucomrobotics-site2/_posts/2021-07-24-DominoRobotSoftwareArchitecture.md

 ## Tray Controller

-The `TrayController` provides an interface for controlling the tray to load and place dominos.
-It maintains small state machines for each of the tray actions (PLACE, LOAD, and TRAY_INIT) and sequences individual subcommands (such as moving the lifter to a specific spot, waiting for some amount of time, or opening or closing the latch that holds the dominos) to send to the Motor Driver over a USB Serial connection.
+The `TrayController` provides an interface for controlling the tray to load and place dominoes.
+It maintains small state machines for each of the tray actions (PLACE, LOAD, and TRAY_INIT) and sequences individual subcommands (such as moving the lifter to a specific spot, waiting for some amount of time, or opening or closing the latch that holds the dominoes) to send to the Motor Driver over a USB Serial connection.

 ## Marvelmind Wrapper